bhecquet/seleniumRobot/README.md

-# SeleniumTestsFramework
+# SeleniumRobot

-Selenium Tests Framework (referred as STF from here on) is a test automation framework for automated testing of Desktop web, mobile site and mobile apps.
-STF is based on WebDriver, Appium, TestNG and Maven.
-Refer STF [How-To guide](http://www.seleniumtests.com/2013/10/announcing-selenium-tests-automation.html) to learn more about STF features.

-Please **Notice That** If you are looking for a sample project which uses STF then you should rather clone [seleniumtests](https://github.com/TestingForum/seleniumtests) project and not this project. [seleniumtests](https://github.com/TestingForum/seleniumtests) uses STF and demonstrates its features.

-Have a question or feature request? post it in [Testing Forum](http://www.seleniumtests.com/p/testing-forum.html) :-)
+SeleniumRobot is a test framework based on Selenium webdriver + Appium.
+It adds compatibility with several mobile cloud providers and cucumber test description.
+This project is based on the original project SeleniumTestsFramework (https://github.com/tarun3kumar/seleniumtestsframework)